testus-x/ksh/docs/PR-HowTo.md

 git fetch upstream pull/123/head:fixXY git checkout fixXY
 ```
+That's probably the most convinient option and keeps commit hashes as is.

-Now you can modify all commits as needed.
+In the new local branch, one can now modify all commits as needed.
 The following **rules of thumb** should be obeyed:
   * Commit messages: title
     * max.
 72 chars.
 If too long, try to shorten it, add a <LF> and use the longer description as "body" of the commit.
     * should contain a reference to the issue ID, e.g. see #321